-Master of Business Administration, Class of 2021
+Master in Business Administration, Class of 2021

 “International trade created those unique interdependencies between countries that secured peace.
 However, only sustainable global trade will ensure continuous prosperity, respect for human rights and environmental protection.
 As global leaders, regulators or consumers, we ought to act today, together.”